lucasichen/assignment_checker_childsmath/README.md

 # Assignment Checker for Childsmath
 Tries to find all open assignments in Childsmath for course 2Z03 and send a SMS to your number

+## Getting Start
-To modify this script for your own use, please modify the following variables in settings.py or set up your own environmental variables.
+To modify this script for your own use, please modify the following variables in:
+`settings.py`

+or set up your own environmental variables.

-MUST also have your own twilio account along with its tokens to work
+<b>MUST</b> also have your own twilio account along with its tokens to work

 ![image](https://user-images.githubusercontent.com/71472753/135195969-6d4d02cc-5d4c-4cb5-8ca5-6268c9dff81f.png)